rehabstudio/fe-skeleton/README.md

 ### `test`
 Runs the test runner and any tests within the front-end tests folder.
 Also outputs JUnit XML for Jenkins.

-### SourceTree
-In case you use sourcetree you need to open through Terminal, with command :
-`open /Applications/SourceTree.app/Contents/MacOS/SourceTree` , otherwise the pre-commit hook will lok the software